 Most breast lumps are not cancer – they are benign.
 Benign breast tumors are abnormal growths, but they do not spread outside of the breast and they are not life threatening.
 But some benign breast lumps can increase a woman's risk of getting breast cancer.

-It can be hard to know the meaning of some of the words your doctor uses to talk about breast cancer.
+Your doctor may use terms you haven’t heard before to talk about breast cancer.
 Here are some of the key words you might hear:

 Carcinoma: a cancer that begins in the lining layer of organs such as the breast.

 Adenocarcinoma: a type of carcinoma that starts in gland tissue (tissue that makes and secretes a substance).
 The ducts and lobules of the breast are gland tissues because they make breast milk, so cancers starting in these areas are often called adenocarcinomas.
 Nearly all breast cancers are adenocarcinomas.

-Sarcoma: Sarcomas are cancers that start from connective tissues such as muscle tissue, fat tissue or blood vessels.
-Sarcomas of the breast are rare and are not discussed further in this document.
+Sarcoma: a cancer that starts from connective tissues such as muscle tissue, fat tissue or blood vessels.
+Sarcomas of the breast are rare and are not covered in this document.

 Types of breast cancers

 There are many types of breast cancer, but some of them are very rare.
 Sometimes a breast tumor can be a mix of these types.

 DCIS means that abnormal cells start in the cells lining the ducts without growing (invading) through the walls of the ducts into the tissue of the breast.
 Because the cells haven’t invaded, DCIS is also sometimes called a non-invasive breast cancer.
-Since the cells haven’t grown through the duct wall, these cells cannot spread to lymph nodes or other organs.
+Since the cells haven’t grown through the duct wall, they cannot spread to lymph nodes or other organs.
 But sometimes DCIS can go on to become an invasive cancer.
 That is why it is sometimes called a pre-cancer.
 Mammograms find many cases of DCIS.